Updated November 2013

 During the 112th Congress Senators Jon Tester (D-MT) and Bob Corker (R-TN) introduced S. 575, The Debit Interchange Fee Study Act of 2011, a bill that would have delayed the implementation of the Durbin debit interchange price caps for two years and require the Federal Reserve, FDIC, OCC and the NCUA to jointly study the true impact of regulating debit interchange and report back to Congress.

 Due to a filibuster threat from Senator Richard Durbin (D-IL), the Tester-Corker amendment required a 60 vote threshold to pass.
 Unfortunately, the amendment failed to clear the threshold by 54-45 votes.
-For the official results and to find out how your Senators voted, please click here.
 While the amendment vote was a significant setback, NAFCU continues to work to mitigate the impact of debit interchange rules on credit unions.

 In June of 2011, the Federal Reserve released its final rule which deems the maximum interchange fee that an issuer may receive for an electronic debit transaction, the sum of 21 cents per transaction, plus 1 cent if certain fraud policies are in place and 5 additional basis points to take into account fraud costs.
 The rule went into effect on October 1, 2011.